We went to Williamsburg, VA to take a walk through American history.

 There are a lot of grounds for wandering around.
 We didn’t get to try the shuffle board or the mini-golf course with (of course) a colonial theme, but we did see other families using them.
 Tiny Traveler sampled the small playground set and approved.
 There was family entertainment every night around 7:00.
 We often wound up eating a late dinner and so missed it.
 We managed to catch a very funny mistake-prone magician one night and we all thought he was great.

 The Woodlands Hotel is “on property” at historic Williamsburg.
 It’s next to the large visitors’ center, which is convenient on your first day.
 The historic streets are a 10 to 15-minute walk on a wooded path.

 There’s also a shuttle bus at the visitors’ center that runs in a loop to the colonial town, the art museum, Merchants Square and other places. it was easy to use we took it a few times when we didn’t want to be bothered parking our car.

 Pin it for later!

-*Visit Williamsburg provided my family with tickets to the Yorktown and Jamestown sites.
-It provided me with a ticket to Williamsburg.
+* Visit Williamsburg provided provided me with a ticket to Williamsburg.
+They provided my family with tickets to WaterCountry USA and the Yorktown and Jamestown museums.
 On a later visit, the Jamestown Yorktown Foundation provided me with tickets and curator tours at those two sites.
-We made no promises about whether or how we would write these places and our opinions are always our own.
+We received a discounted rate at the Woodlands Hotel.
+We don’t guarantee coverage or particular POV in exchange for access and our opinions are always our own.